πŸ‡ΊπŸ‡Έ

 Tax burden is a major relocation factor.
 The difference between living in a high-tax and low-tax state can be worth thousands of dollars a year β€” and with remote work erasing geographic constraints, more people are making that move.
 We ranked all 50 states on fiscal health using Tax Foundation data, covering income tax, property tax, sales tax, total burden, debt, reserves, pension funding, and credit ratings.

 Wyoming leads with a fiscal health score of 79.4/100 and a total tax burden of 5.79%.
 The national average burden is 8.7%.
-9 states charge no income tax at all: New Hampshire, South Dakota, Wyoming, Washington, Florida, Texas, Tennessee, Alaska, Nevada.
+9 states charge no income tax at all: New Hampshire, South Dakota, Wyoming, Washington, Florida, Tennessee, Texas, Alaska, Nevada.

 Our fiscal health score isn't just about who charges the least.
 It accounts for whether the state can sustain its spending without raising taxes β€” rainy day funds, pension obligations, debt levels, and credit ratings all factor in.
 A state with 0% income tax but crushing debt isn't truly tax-friendly in the long run.